 A personal alert system should your family member fall

 Some nonmedical home care may be available for persons with low income.
 If your parent is on Medicaid or Supplemental Security Income (SSI), contact the local Area Agency on Aging.
-The state Medicaid office or local Veterans’ Service office may also be able to help.
-Hiring a care manager who knows community resources may be the most efficient way to find low-income services.
-A care manager can determine whether your family member is eligible for local programs.
-In addition, these professionals know whether a waiting list is in place and how best to apply.
+The state Medicaid office or local Veterans Service Office may also be able to help.
+Hiring a care manager, who knows community resources, may be the most efficient way to find low-income services.
+A care manager can determine whether your relative is eligible for local programs.
+In addition, they know whether a waiting list is in place and how best to apply.

-If your family member does need in-home care, a care manager can help arrange these services cost effectively.
-Give us a call at 1-866-992-3264, toll-free.
+If your loved one does need in-home care, a care manager can help arrange these services in a cost-effective way.
+Give us a call at 1-866-Brian-XO (866-274-2696).
 We’d be happy to talk to you about ways to save money while meeting your loved one’s needs.

-Hospice Care is skilled medical care for individuals with life-limiting illnesses.
-Like home health care, hospice involves weekly hour-long visits from a team of medical professionals.
-Both the patient and the family have access to the team’s support services.
+Hospice care is medical care for individuals with life-limiting illnesses.
+Like home health care, hospice involves weekly hour-long visits from medical professionals.
+Both the patient and the family have access to a variety of support services.
 A doctor must recommend hospice based on a diagnosis of an incurable condition.
 In addition, the doctor must estimate that the patient has six months or less to live.

+Hospice care is 100 percent covered by Medicare.
 If you think your loved one has a life-limiting disease, ask the doctor if hospice is appropriate.
 If so, you have a choice of hospice providers in your community.
-A care manager can help you select the one that has services tailored to your family member’s condition.
+A care manager can help you select the one that offers services tailored to your family member’s condition.

 Here are some things to keep in mind if you hire someone yourself:

-Hiring help directly is certainly an option, but it is not as simple as it may seem.
-This is why many families turn to a care manager.
-Whether he or she offers home care services or works closely with an agency, a care manager can explain the legalities and help you be sure you are covered.
+As you can see, hiring help directly is certainly an option, but it is not as simple as it may seem.
+This is why many families turn to a care manager to get a referral for the best blend of support and do-it-yourself options.
+A care manager knows the different local providers, including home care agencies, registries, and payroll services.
+They can explain the legalities and help you be sure you find a good match.

-How will you address issues such as payroll taxes, workers’ comp, and background checks?
+How will you address issues such as payroll taxes, workers’ compensation, and background checks?
 What about when the caregiver is sick and cannot come in?